Bachelor of Arts/Bachelor of Education (Secondary)

 Students complete a number of professional teaching experiences to put theory into practice and to observe and reflect on the dynamics of the education environment.
 They will graduate as teachers who understand the attributes of inclusive education, the development and learning of young people, and the importance of life-long learning.

 Entry into our teaching degrees is based on an indicative ATAR of 70 or OP of 13 with no additional prerequisite entry requirements.
 Our education degrees are combined with a Bachelor of Arts to ensure a comprehensive foundation for our education students in relevant discipline areas like mathematics, English and science.

-Secondary school teacher in schools and colleges.
-Graduates can teach in one or two of the following areas: biology; chemistry; earth and environmental science; English; mathematics; personal development, health and physical education; modern history; and geography.
+Graduates may find employment as a secondary school teacher in schools and colleges.
+Graduates can teach in up to two subjects: biology; chemistry; earth and environmental science; English; mathematics; personal development, health and physical education; modern history; and geography.
 If graduates wish to teach society and culture or Aboriginal Studies they must also have completed modern history or geography.

 Courses have accreditation with the NSW Education Standards Authority (NESA) and the Queensland College of Teachers (QCT).
 Courses have national accreditation through the Australian Institute for Teaching and School Leadership (AITSL).

 Usually, Australian teacher qualifications are recognised internationally, but students need to check with potential employers and teacher registration authorities in other countries regarding accreditation requirements.

 The Australian Government has introduced a Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE), effective from July 2016.
 All Initial Teacher Education students across Australia will need to successfully complete the national literacy and numeracy test (LANTITE) prior to completing their course.
 In line with accreditation requirements, at Southern Cross University the test needs to be successfully completed prior to undertaking the final professional experience placement.